Manufacturing Technology

 MAMT 145 Machine Maintenance2 Credits

-Maintaining, lubricating, and repairing machinery including making gib adjustments, selecting and using proper lubricants and selecting or manufacturing parts of making repairs with emphasis on workmanship and inspection.
-One hour lecture, one and one-half hours laboratory per week.
+Focus on maintaining, lubricating, and repairing machinery, including making gib adjustments, selecting and using proper lubricants, and selecting or manufacturing parts for making repairs, with emphasis on workmanship and inspection.

 Fees: Yes.